A Close Look at Triple Three Running Patterns

-So far we looked at the concept of a running correction and said that this kind of a corrective wave will always end above (in a bullish trend) or below (in a bearish trend) than the end of the previous wave.
-Moreover, the overall idea is that a running pattern or correction is followed by an explosion in the same direction as the one of the previous trend.
-This explosion, or the move to follow, is being around 161.8% of the length of the previous move prior to the running correction.
-However, that is only the minimum distance for the price to travel, as most of the times it is exceeded with levels like 261.8% or even 461.8% being reached.
-The overall idea when counting waves with the Elliott theory is to look for running corrections to form in two places: either as the 2nd wave in an impulsive move, or the b-wave in a zigzag.
-As a rule of thumb, it is not possible to have a running correction as the b-wave of a flat pattern because in a flat the b-wave is supposed to end beyond the 61.8% retracement when compared with the previous a-wave.
+So far we have looked at the concept of a running correction and said that this kind of a corrective wave will always end above (in a bullish trend) or below (in a bearish trend) the end of the previous wave.
+Moreover, the overall idea is that a running pattern or correction is followed by an explosion in the same direction as that of the previous trend.
+This explosion, or the move to follow, is around 161.8% of the length of the previous move prior to the running correction.
+However, that is only the minimum distance for the price to travel, as most of the time it is exceeded, with levels like 261.8% or even 461.8% being reached.
+The overall idea when counting waves with the Elliott theory is to look for running corrections forming in two places: either as the second wave in an impulsive move, or as the b-wave in a zigzag.
+As a rule of thumb, it is not possible to have a running correction as the b-wave of a flat pattern, because in a flat the b-wave is supposed to end beyond the 61.8% retracement when compared with the previous a-wave.

-Out of the two possibilities mentioned above, a triple three running pattern is most likely to be found as the 2nd wave in an impulsive move.
-This is due to the fact that the pattern is one of the most complex ones Elliott discovered, if not the most complex one.
-A triple three running pattern is having, like the name suggests, three simple corrections that are being connected by two different x-waves, or intervening x-waves.
-These three corrections go in the opposite direction than the one of the previous trend, while the x-waves are large ones that move well beyond the 61.8% ratio of the previous correction.
+Of the two possibilities mentioned above, a triple three running pattern is most likely to be found as the second wave in an impulsive move.
+This is because the pattern is one of the most complex ones Elliott discovered, if not the most complex.
+A triple three running pattern has, as the name suggests, three simple corrections that are connected by two different x-waves, or intervening x-waves.
+These three corrections go in the opposite direction from that of the previous trend, while the x-waves are large ones that move well beyond the 61.8% ratio of the previous correction.

 Three Simple Corrections